UniorDev/UniorDev.github.io/_posts/2017-04-03-push-notifications-in-xamarin-forms-with-amazing-and-free-onesignal.md

 and excellent documentation, but I will help you with some steps.
 _Click on App Settings_, and this is where the interesting is starting.

-## Configure iOS platform:
+## Configuring iOS platform:
 This part was the hardest to me.
 I assume that you already have properly tuned your development provision profile, id, device for debug and development certificate for iOS.
 If it is so, than you in same position where I was.
 If not, then I'm suprised why you are reading it, but still there is an option for you.
 [This](https://developer.xamarin.com/guides/ios/getting_started/installation/device_provisioning/)
 may help you to set it all up.
 OneSignal assumes that you has it done, and now you only want to add push notifications functionality, and it's right.
-But that didn't work for me, so I was forced to recreate id and provision profile and delete all previous, then set it up in Xcode.
+But that didn't work :anguished: for me, so I was forced to recreate id and provision profile and delete all previous, then set it up in Xcode.
 So, I would suggest you do the same if it will not work for you either.
 Also from my experience better to create all things manually instead of automatically.